Travel Impacts

 Train Stations:

-• It is possible that Foxboro Station will be closed to commuters on match days to safely accommodate fan movements.
-Please check back here nearer the time or visit MBTA’s world cup guidance.
+• Foxboro Station will be closed to commuters on match days to safely accommodate fan movements.

-• Boston Stadium Trains will operate on match days between Boston’s South Station and Foxboro Station and are expected to carry many more fans than a typical Stadium event (up to 20,000).
-Crowding is therefore expected at Boston’s South Station on match days starting from up to 6 hours hrs before kick-off.
+• Boston Stadium Trains will operate on match days between Boston’s South Station and Foxboro Station providing dedicated express service to the stadium.
+These services are expected to carry many up to 20,000 passengers per match day and will require pre-purchased tickets via the MBTA mTicket app. .
+Crowding is expected at South Station on match days starting up to 6 hours before kick-off.
 The station is also expected to be busy with fans returning from the Stadium for up to 5 hours after the final whistle.

-• With FIFA World Cup 2026 matches taking place across the country from June 11TH until July 19TH we expect to see many more people on the train network across the region as they travel to watch parties and other Celebration 26 events.
+• With FIFA World Cup 2026 matches taking place across the country from June 11th until July 19th we expect to see many more people on the MBTA transit network across the region as they travel to watch parties and other Celebration 26 events.
 Check the full match schedule here before you travel.

-• Also be aware that organised Fan Walks may take place in the Downtown on match days further adding to challenges of those wishing to go about their everyday lives by train.
+• Also be aware that organized Fan Walks may take place in Downtown Boston on match days further adding to challenges of those wishing to go about their everyday lives by train.

 Train Services:

-• Services and stations across Downtown Boston are expected to be busier than usual throughout the Tournament, particularly on match days.
+• Services and stations across Downtown Boston are expected to be busier than usual throughout the event, particularly on match days.
 This includes Park Street, Government Center and South Station.
-Allow extra time for your trip and look out for local wayfinding and ambassadors.
+Allow extra time particularly during FIFA Fan Festival™ activity and peak match periods.

 Boston Ferry Services:

-• Local ferry services are likely to be much busier than usual across the period.
-There are also expected to be updates to ferry service schedules during the event period.
-Details will be available here soon.
+• Local ferry services will run normal service, however they are likely to be much busier than usual across the period.

 Air Travel:

-• Boston Logan International Airport is expected to be at its busiest throughout the Tournament period with fans expected in the days immediately before and after each match in the city.
+• Boston Logan International Airport is expected to be at its busiest throughout the event period with fans expected in the days immediately before and after each match in the city.
 Ground transportation is also expected to be busier than usual.
+Travelers are encouraged to allow additional time when traveling to and from Logan Airport and to consider public transportation options such as the MBTA Blue Line and Logan Express.

 • If you regularly use one of the other regional airports in the area, we strongly advise you to check with the relevant airport operator to see if your trip could be affected.